 You also have the Kealia Pond Wildlife Refuge, the Humpback Whale Sanctuary, Kihei Regional Park, Kihei Town Center Shopping Center, Elleair Maui Golf Club, Kalama Park, Cove Park, Maui Ocean Center, Shops at Wailea, Alexander & Baldwin Sugar Museum, Wailea Emerald Course, and Makena Landing Beach Park.

-Stay in Kihei, South Maui if Kihei’s natural environment appeals to you, whether a walker or simply a nature lover; You are interested in water sports; You are on a family holiday looking for sunshine and plenty for everyone to do; A place for best beaches, families, honeymoon, nightlife, romantic.
+Stay in Kihei, South Maui if you’re looking for the best area to stay in Maui with family; Kihei’s natural environment appeals to you, whether a walker or simply a nature lover; You are interested in water sports; You are on a family holiday looking for sunshine and plenty for everyone to do; A place for best beaches, families, honeymoon, nightlife, romantic.

-6. Wailea, South Maui, where to stay in Maui for couples and honeymoon
+6. Wailea, where to stay in Maui for high-end lodgings

 Wailea’s development in the 1970s was to take advantage of the opportunity that tourism was increasingly providing.
 Before that, Wailea was just a small fishing village, lying just over 6 miles south of Kihei.
 The Resort covers 1,500 acres with this location selected because the leeward side of the South Coast is the sunniest part of Maui.